-The WWMA and surrounding public lands also preserve important ecosystems.
-Such ecosystems are extremely important to human wellbeing and quality of life.
+The WWMA and surrounding public lands also play an important role in preserving forest, grassland, and aquatic ecosystems.
+Such ecosystems are extremely important to human well-being and related quality of life.
 Benefits of ecosystem preservation broadly includes clean air and water, carbon sequestration, biodiversity, preservation of pollinator populations, and soil stability, which prevents erosion and mitigates flood impacts.